BrandenEK/Blasphemous.Randomizer.MapTracker/README.md

 ## How to use

 - By default, the map will be fully revealed and display colored icons for all map cells that contain an item
+  - Gray: All locations in this cell have been collected
   - Green: All locations in this cell are reachable
-  - Yellow: Some, but not all locations in this cell are reachable
+  - Orange: Some, but not all locations in this cell are reachable
   - Red: No locations in this cell are reachable
+  - Blue: A hinted location in this cell is reachable
+  - Cyan: Some locations in this cell are reachable, but not the hinted one
+  - Purple: No locations in this cell are reachable, but one of them is hinted
 - Pressing 'F1' will toggle the visibility of the icons